10.5 Coordination, Education, and Administrative Mastery

 Common Trap

-Administrative answers can sound harmless but still be unsafe.
-Promising coverage, charting in the wrong record, using a minor child as interpreter, handling stroke symptoms as routine scheduling, or sending PHI through an unapproved channel can all create risk.
+Administrative answers can sound harmless yet still be unsafe.
+Promising coverage, charting in the wrong patient's record, using a minor child as an interpreter, treating stroke symptoms as a routine scheduling request, or sending PHI (protected health information) through an unapproved channel all create risk.
 The safer answer verifies, routes, documents, and communicates clearly.
+When a scheduling call reveals red-flag symptoms such as chest pain, stroke signs, or severe bleeding, the action is to escalate clinically, not to book the next open slot.

 Exam Cue Table